Dev-P-L/Sentiment-Analysis--Amazon-Review_Revisiteds/README.md

 <br>
 <br>

-# Swift Presentation of Project on
+# Swift Presentation of Sentiment Analysis Project on
-# Prediction in Sentiment Analysis: Amazon Reviews Polarity
+# Prediction of Amazon Reviews Polarity

 * **91 % prediction accuracy** on the validation set